Department of Numbers

 Las Vegas-Henderson-Paradise, Nevada Unemployment

-The BLS reported that the unemployment rate for Las Vegas fell 0.0 percentage points in September 2023 to 5.8%.
-For the same month, the metro unemployment rate was 0.4 percentage points higher than the Nevada rate.
-The unemployment rate in Las Vegas peaked in April 2020 at 34.2% and is now 28.4 percentage points lower.
-From a post peak low of 5.8% in December 2021, the unemployment rate has now grown by 0.0 percentage points.
+The BLS reported that the unemployment rate for Las Vegas fell 0.1 percentage points in November 2023 to 5.6%.
+For the same month, the metro unemployment rate was 0.2 percentage points higher than the Nevada rate.
+The unemployment rate in Las Vegas peaked in April 2020 at 34.2% and is now 28.6 percentage points lower.
 You can also compare Las Vegas unemployment with unemployment in other cities.

 Nevada 5.4% 0.0 -0.1